wow-rp-addons/LibRPMedia/README.md

 If no matching file ID is found, `nil` is returned.

-The index returned by this function is not guaranteed to remain stable between updates to this library.
+The index returned by this function is not guaranteed to remain stable between upgrades to this library.

 ##### Usage